ViewComponent/view_component/docs/compatibility.md

 ## ActionText

-Using `rich_text_area` from ActionText in a ViewComponent will result in this error:
+Using `rich_textarea` from ActionText in a ViewComponent will result in this error:

 `undefined method "rich_textarea_tag"`